haxsaw/hikaru/docs/watchers.rst

 ---------------------------------------

 You can do the resource_version value management yourself if you don't want the ``Watcher`` doing it for you.
-You can capture and persist the resourceVersion value from each Hikaru model object's ``ObjectMeta`` object (the value of the `metadata` attribute on the top-level object in the ``WatchEvent`` instance) and remember to supply that back to the creation of any ``Watcher``.
+You can capture and persist the resource_version value from each Hikaru model object's ``ObjectMeta`` object (the value of the `metadata` attribute on the top-level object in the ``WatchEvent`` instance) and remember to supply that back to the creation of any ``Watcher``.